 When the sale was approved on March 2, 1891, new settlers were offered the opportunity to purchase lots.
-Starting with nothing more than a trading post, the settlement was called Jimtown because there were four men by that name in the emerging community.
-However, when the post office was established in 1890 by Jim Palmer, the town was renamed in honor of his wife, a Miami Indian.
+Starting with nothing more than a trading post, the settlement was called Jimtown because there were four men in the emerging community by that name.
+However, when Jim Palmer established the post office in 1890, the town was renamed in honor of his wife, a Miami Indian.

 While Miami was destined to develop slowly like so many other small towns in Indian Territory, all that changed with the discovery of lead and zinc in 1905.
 As the miners flooded the town, it began to boom, with an increase in the population of 141% in a brief period.

 As the first town in Indian Territory, several Native American tribes still make their home in the area, including the Miami, Modoc, Ottawa, Peoria, Seneca-Cayuga, Wyandot, Quapaw, and Eastern Shawnee.

-Miami is also home to the Ottawa County HistoriSociety’sty’s Dobson Museum, where Native American artifacts and other historic items depict the lives of early settlers and the legacy of the great lead and zinc mines.
+Miami is also home to the Ottawa County Historic Society’s Dobson Museum, where Native American artifacts and other historic items depict the lives of early settlers and the legacy of the great lead and zinc mines.

 Just outside Miami is the last section of the original nine-foot wide “Ribbon Road” listed as an Oklahoma National Historic Landmark.

 This section of the road predates Route 66, having been built in the early 1920s.
 Legend has it that when the road was buiOklahoma’sma’s budget was tight, so rather than covering half the mileage, they covered half the width.
 This remarkable piece of vintage pavement zigzags 13 miles between Miami and Afton.
-Amazingly this original stretch of pavement is in very good shape for its age, but take care along this stretch for oncoming vehicles.
+Amazingly, this original stretch of pavement is in very good shape for its age, but be careful along this stretch for oncoming vehicles.
 If you plan to travel this short stretch of the Mother Road, use caution if it has been raining or you have an oversized vehicle.

 The only town on this nine-foot roadway was the small community of Narcissa, established in 1902.
 All that is left today is an old garage and gas station.